RainwayApp/translations/README.md

 # translations
-Repository of language translation files for the Rainway Client and Dashboard.
+Repository of language files for various Rainway user interfaces.

 # How to contribute
 Know a second language?
 We need your help!
 Here's how to help us translate Rainway into your language: